2007 Major League Baseball postseason: Playoff bracket

 Note: Two teams in the same division could not meet in the division series.

 American League Division Series

 (1) Boston Red Sox vs. (3) Los Angeles Angels of Anaheim

-This was the third postseason meeting between the Angels and Red Sox.
-The Red Sox once again defeated the Angels, this time in a sweep, to advance to the ALCS for the third time in five years.
+This was the third postseason meeting between the Angels and Red Sox (1986, 2004).
+The Red Sox once again swept the Angels to advance to the ALCS for the third time in five years.

 The series was not close — Josh Beckett pitched a four-hit complete game shutout as the Red Sox took Game 1.
 They then took Game 2 on a Manny Ramirez walk-off three-run home run to take a 2–0 series lead headed to Anaheim.
 The Red Sox blew out the Angels in Game 3 to advance to the next round.

-Both teams would meet once more in the ALDS in 2009, and in that series the Angels would finally prevail.
+Both teams would meet again in the ALDS in 2008, which the Red Sox won in four games.
+The Angels would finally prevail over the Red Sox by sweeping them in the 2009 ALDS.